Do you have an interest in entering the financial services field? Lucky you!

-The financial planning business is a marathon.
+The financial services business is a marathon.
 There will be good moments and bad moments, but you are building for the future.
 You are creating relationships from nothing and you must prove yourself.
 Earning trust takes time.
-If you commit to the process, mile after mile, like a great endurance athlete, you will experience success at a high level—year after year.
+If you commit to the process, mile after mile, like a great endurance athlete, you will be building toward a successful career that will hopefully increase—year after year.

-There is incredible responsibility in being a financial advisor.
+There is incredible responsibility in being a financial professional.
 Families and businesses will rely on you.
 While the pressure can be tough, the rewards of serving others are hard to beat.
-So, if you still want a career in financial planning, you too will be hard to beat.
 And I say, go for it!